 As demand from investors for floating rate bonds has grown, supply has followed with strong creditworthy issuers offering a smorgasbord of choice.
-Issuances in USD-denominated and AUD-denominated floating rate bonds have increased significantly in 2018.
+Floating rate bond issuances in USD-denominated and AUD-denominated have increased significantly in 2018.

 These two bonds are examples that illustrate this point:

 - Barclays PLC issued a 5-year floating rate bond with a current coupon close to 4% that will increase as the Australian benchmark rate, the 90-day BBSW, increases.